bupt-ai-cz/PGDF/README.md

 for the subsequent training process.

 ``c10`` means CIFAR-10, ``50sym`` means 50% symmetric noise.
-Similarly, if you want to experiment on CIFAR-100 with 20% symmetric noise, you can use the command:
+Similarly, if you want to take experiment on CIFAR-100 with 20% symmetric noise, you can use the command:
 ```bash
 python train_cifar_getPrior.py --preset c100.20sym
 ```